fatihpehlvan/My-Work/Decision-Tree/README.md

 In this project I implement decision tree algorithm.
-Second part to avoid overfitting I do prune algorithm.
+In second part, to avoid overfitting I do prune algorithm.